pansong/PyNSSM-APS/Manuscript.md

   <strong>Figure.7 MSE and MAE metrics of scaled vehicle dynamics variables</strong>
 </div>

-Figure 7 presents the MSE and MAE metrics for the vehicle dynamics variables scaled to the $[-1,1]$ range across the training and validation sets, showcasing the model’s generalization capabilities.
+Figure 7 presents the MSE and MAE metrics for the vehicle dynamics variables scaled to the $`[-1,1]`$ range across the training and validation sets, showcasing the model’s generalization capabilities.
 The figure is divided into two sections: the left side displays the MSE results, and the right side shows the MAE results.
 Both metrics compare the results from the original, untruncated training set with those from the validation set.

 It is evident that both metrics exhibit a proportional increase in the validation set, likely due to the reduced data volume used for validation.
 Specifically, the complete dataset consists of 16 trials, with 12 allocated for training and 4 for validation, indicating the necessity of incorporating a more varied dataset for enhanced accuracy.

-Notable discrepancies in $\hat{V}_x$ can be attributed to the training strategy, where extremely low vehicle speeds are masked, yet evaluations utilize the original, unmasked data.
-Meanwhile, the larger errors observed in $\hat{a}_y$ are primarily a result from the inherently low magnitude of lateral accelerations during automated parking maneuvers (see Figure 3), leading to a higher signal-to-noise ratio.
+Notable discrepancies in $`\hat{V}_x`$ can be attributed to the training strategy, where extremely low vehicle speeds are masked, yet evaluations utilize the original, unmasked data.
+Meanwhile, the larger errors observed in $`\hat{a}_y`$ are primarily a result from the inherently low magnitude of lateral accelerations during automated parking maneuvers (see Figure 3), leading to a higher signal-to-noise ratio.

 ## 5 Conclusions
 This study introduces a NSS model for automated parking control, which effectively simulates vehicle dynamics through a data-driven approach.
 Validated through field testing, the model accurately represents both longitudinal and lateral dynamics, ensuring robust long-term prediction capabilities.
 Additionally, it incorporates a kinematics-based state limiter that facilitates seamless transition between drive modes and mitigates anomalies during simulations.